HarpElle/empowervb-website/src/content/news/2025-07-20-training-philosophy.md

 The lessons learned in volleyball—teamwork, perseverance, leadership, handling pressure—transfer directly to academic, professional, and personal success.

 **She Will Learn to Build Others Up**
-Perhaps most importantly, she'll learn the power of encouragement.
+Perhaps most importantly, she’ll learn the power of encouragement.
 In volleyball, there are moments when we feel out of rhythm—when mistakes pile up and confidence takes a hit.
-It's in these moments that encouragement from teammates matters most.
+It’s in these moments that encouragement from teammates matters most.
 We teach our athletes to be the voice that lifts others up.

 ### Our Promise

-We promise to maintain this philosophy consistently, even when it's difficult.
+We promise to maintain this philosophy consistently, even when it’s difficult.
 We promise to see each athlete as a whole person, not just a volleyball player.
-We promise to celebrate effort as much as results, and to create an environment where your daughter can discover her potential and develop into the young woman she's meant to become.
+We promise to celebrate effort as much as results, and to create an environment where your daughter can discover her potential and develop into the young woman she’s meant to become.

 **This is the Empower Way—where encouragement meets excellence, and both lead to empowerment.**